LiteSpeed Web Server: 5 Reasons to Make the Switch

 What Is LiteSpeed?

 LiteSpeed Web Server (also known as LSWS or LiteSpeed Enterprise) is a proprietary web server launched in 2003.
-Before we go on, we should probably make sure everyone knows what a web server is.
+But before we go on, here is a quick reminder of what a web server is.

 Not to be confused with the virtual or physical machine hosting your website, it’s the software responsible for receiving HTTP requests from clients and responding to them with the appropriate resources (files and web pages or error messages).

-It’s one of the most critical components of any hosting setup.
-Your site’s performance depends on how quickly your web server processes the visitors’ requests.
-If the web server stops responding for some reason, the entire website will become inaccessible.
+The web server is one of the most critical components of any hosting setup.
+Your site performance depends on how quickly your web server processes the visitors’ requests.
+If the web server stops responding, the entire website goes down.

-In a few moments, we’ll try to figure out why this is the case, and we’ll also see why you may want to consider giving LSWS a go.
+In a few moments, we’ll try to understand why this is the case and also see why you may want to consider trying LSWS.

 First, though, a few words about OpenLiteSpeed.